 At the end of 1999, the market reflected the enormous overvaluation of the technology and telecom sectors.
-In the years leading up to the peak in March of 2000, there were good, solid companies available at reasonable prices even while the aforementioned sectors of the market were at extreme valuation levels.
-Indeed, in the ensuing five years, most of the value indices did quite well while the S&P 500 was actually down approximately 10%.
+In the years leading up to the peak in March of 2000, we stressed in our letters that there were good, solid companies available at reasonable prices, even while the aforementioned sectors of the market were at extreme valuation levels.
+We felt that reasonably priced, strong franchises would hold up relatively well in a market correction.
+Indeed, our equity portfolios have actually compounded over the past five years at more than double the approximate 7% rate of the Russell 2000, while the S&P 500 has declined by about 2.2% per year during the same period.

 It is perhaps natural to think that since the benchmarks have lagged over the past five years, they must now be attractive.
 We couldn't disagree more.
 While there are certainly fewer egregiously overvalued stocks today, there may be more companies that we would deem overvalued using traditional valuation yardsticks.
-One of the most consistent and dependable valuation yardsticks is the price-to-sales ratio (PSR).
+One of the most consistent and dependable valuation measures is the price-to-sales ratio (PSR).
 This is simply the total market value of the stock divided by the company's annual revenues.
 We analyzed PSRs, as well as some other valuation metrics, for the Russell 3000, which is the combination of the Russell 2000 (small caps) and the Russell 1000 (large caps) and constitutes over 95% of the market.
 The median PSR of this benchmark at the end of 1999 was 1.5; today it is 1.8.
 The multi-decade average for this ratio is approximately 1.0.